Signed in as:

 Meet With Us

-Coffee with Clergy is an opportunity to sit down in an informal and intimate setting with a few other newcomers to meet each other and let us get to know you.
+Newcomers’ Coffee is an opportunity to sit down in an informal and intimate setting with clergy and a few other newcomers to meet each other and let us get to know you.
 We can answer any questions you may have about parish life, and through conversation we always seem to find amazing connections to one another.
-To receive an invitation to the next Coffee with Clergy, please contact Hospitality Director, Jo Wood.
+To receive an invitation to the next Newcomers’ Coffee, please contact Hospitality Director, Jo Wood.
+Beginning of October 1, 2023, Newcomers’ Coffee will be held the first Sunday of each month at 9:00 am in the library in the Ryon Office Building.

 Participating from afar?